tmiddlet2666/coherence-playground/monitoring/README.md

 ## Setup

 You will need to download the latest Grafana dashboards that are available in the Coherence Operator.

+> Note: This is only required the first time you run this example.

 ### Linux/ OSX